sveawebpay/php-integration/README.md

 It is possible to instantiate the service request classes directly, making sure to set all relevant attributes before performing service request.
 In general you need to set attributes in the internal request classes directly, as no setter methods are provided.

 See further the package WebService, AdminService and HostedService namespaces for further information.
-All package classes are documented in the package <a href="http://sveawebpay.github.io/php-integration/api/index.html" target="_blank">API documentation</a>.
+API Documentation can be provided if you contact Svea.

 Now continue reading, and we'll work through the recommended WebPay order building procedure using the WebPay and WebPayAdmin entrypoint methods.